RohitChanda/master-nodejs-fundamentals/README.md

 const zlib = require('zlib');

 // fs read stream --(pipe)--> zip --(pipe)-> fs write stream
-// so when the file is reading ,in that time we will automatically converted into zip and write into another file fs.createReadStream("./sample.txt").pipe( zlib.createGzip().pipe(fs.createWriteStream("./destination.txt")) );
+// so when the file is reading ,in that time we will automatically convert into zip and write into another file fs.createReadStream("./sample.txt").pipe( zlib.createGzip().pipe(fs.createWriteStream("./destination.txt")) );